dokonosuke/app_museum_3/_posts/2025-03-21-enlighten.md

 ## Description

 Features

--You can use your smartphone as a light of any color you like in dark places.
+- You can use your smartphone as a light of any color you like in dark places.
--You can also use this app as a message board by displaying any text on a background of any color.
+- You can also use this app as a message board by displaying any text on a background of any color.

 ## Privacy Policy